The Way to the King

 Historical Context

-The Book of James is traditionally attributed to James, the brother of Jesus, who became a leader in the early Christian church in Jerusalem.
-The letter is believed to have been written around A.D.
-48-62, making it one of the earliest New Testament writings.
-It addresses Jewish Christians who were facing trials and persecution, encouraging them to live out their faith actively and authentically.
+The Book of James is traditionally attributed to James, the brother of Jesus, who became a prominent leader in the early Christian church in Jerusalem.
+Written in the first century AD, likely between 48-62 AD, this epistle addresses Jewish Christians who were facing persecution and trials.
+The letter is considered one of the earliest New Testament writings and reflects a time when the church was still establishing its identity and practices.

 Summary

-4. Social Justice: James advocates for the care of the poor and marginalized, challenging favoritism and urging believers to act justly.
+4. Social Justice: Calls for the fair treatment of the poor and warns against favoritism.

 Practical Meaning